 Existing methods could only be used to detect objects with structure variation if each legal variation of the structure would be modeled separately.
 However, the approach of exhaustively modeling each variation as a fixed structure can be computationally intractable for many applications.
 For example, in the branch images shown in Fig. 1, a unique fixed structure is determined by specifying the number of leaves, and then specifying, for each leaf, if it occurs on the left or the right side of the stem.
-The number of possible fixed structures is exponential in the number of leaves, and thus, the time the above methods needed to check all these structures would also be exponential in the number of leaves.
-In contrast, our method captures shape variability with a single model, and thereby provides a polynomial-time solution for object detection.
+The number of leaves and, thus, the time the above methods need to check all these structures would also be exponential in the number of leaves.
+In contrast, our method captures shape variability with a single model and provides a polynomial-time solution for object detection.

-HMMs[2] are simple and popular generative models, that are typically used to recognize temporal sequences of observations, but have also been used to recognize object shapes [27], [28], [29].
-HMM-based shape recognition methods require object segmentation as a preprocessing step, and thus do not address the problem of localizing objects in clutter.
+HMMs [2] are simple and popular generative models that are typically used to recognize temporal sequences of observations but have also been used to recognize object shapes [27], [28], [29].
+HMM-based shape recognition methods require object segmentation as a preprocessing step and to do not address the problem of localizing objects in clutter.

 This paper describes a generative method for object detection that finds an optimal solution with an efficient inference algorithm.
 The method uses HSSMs, which can be viewed as a superclass of HMMs.
-HSSMs extend the functionality of HMMs in such a way that they can be applied to detect objects of variable shape structure in images with clutter and thus achieve object localization and structure identification simultaneously.
+HSSMs extend the functionality of HMMs in such a way that they can be applied to detect objects of variable shape structure in images with clutter and to achieve object localization and structure identification simultaneously.